Belarus–Russia relations: Early 1990s

-Mid through end of the 1990s
+Middle and late 1990s

-In the mid-1990s and especially with Alexander Lukashenko coming to power in July 1994, Belarus seemed an ideal candidate for integration with Russia.
+In the mid-1990s, and especially with Alexander Lukashenko coming to power in July 1994, Belarus seemed an ideal candidate for integration with Russia.

-In order to implement the Treaty on the Creation of the Economic Union, on 6 January 1995 Russia and Belarus concluded an Agreement on a bilateral Customs Union.
-The Parties stated that certain results have been achieved within the framework of the Agreement between the Government of the Russian Federation and the Government of the Republic of Belarus on the Unified Procedure for Regulation of Foreign Economic Activities signed on 12 April 1994 in Moscow.
-The Agreement on customs union between Russia and Belarus entered into force on 30 November 1995.
+In order to implement the Treaty on the Creation of the Economic Union, Russia and Belarus concluded an agreement on a Belarus–Russia customs union on 6 January 1995.
+The parties stated that certain results have been achieved within the framework of the Agreement between the Government of the Russian Federation and the Government of the Republic of Belarus on the Unified Procedure for Regulation of Foreign Economic Activities signed on 12 April 1994 in Moscow.
+The agreement on a customs union between Russia and Belarus went into force on 30 November 1995.
 After that, customs and border controls were abolished.
-On 26 May 1995, Belarusian President Alexander Lukashenko and Russian Prime Minister Viktor Chernomyrdin dismantled the border post at the Belarus-Russia border.
+On 26 May 1995, Belarusian president Alexander Lukashenko and Russian prime minister Viktor Chernomyrdin dismantled the border post at the Belarus–Russia border.

-Russian President Boris Yeltsin said after signing, in February 1995, the Treaty of Friendship, Good-Neighborliness and Cooperation with Belarus, that "the two nations [had] shared a common historical experience over many centuries".
+Russian president Boris Yeltsin said, after signing the Treaty of Friendship, Good-Neighborliness and Cooperation with Belarus in February 1995, that "the two nations [had] shared a common historical experience over many centuries".
 That, he declared, had "created the basis for signing the treaty and other documents on deeper integration of our two countries.
 Among all CIS countries, Belarus has the greatest rights to such a relationship due to its geographical location, its contacts with Russia, our friendship and the progress of its reforms."

 The integration process was launched on 2 April 1996 and exactly a year later, the Union of Belarus and Russia was founded.
-The culmination of this process was the establishment of a Union State between the RF and Belarus on 8 December 1999.
+The culmination of this process was the establishment of the Union State between the Russian Federation and Belarus on 8 December 1999.
 The Treaty on Equal Rights of Citizens between Belarus and Russia was signed in December 1998, covering employment, and access to medical care and education.